CancerGUIDE: Cancer Guideline Understanding via Internal Disagreement Estimation

 \paragraph*{Data and Code Availability} We obtain clinical annotations from a third-party contractor.
 Patient data is de-identified and sourced from multiple institutions within the USA, but it is not licensed for public release.
-Code is made available here: \href{https://anonymous.4open.science/r/CancerGUIDE-BB58/README.md}{CancerGUIDE repository}.
+All analyses were conducted using Azure-hosted LLMs within our institution’s secure cloud environment; no data were transmitted to external third-party services.
+Code and synthetic patient data are made available here: \href{https://aka.ms/CancerGUIDE}{CancerGUIDE repository}.

 \paragraph*{Institutional Review Board (IRB)} Our research does not contain data from identified human subjects and as such does not require an IRB.